Ciaran-Cotter/hangman/README.md

 # hangman
-Hangman game to be implemented on a Teensy 3.2 board with sesgmented display and interface as part of an openware course at MIT.
+Hangman game to be implemented on a Teensy 3.2 board with segmented display and interface as part of an openware course at MIT.